Moussassoss/real-estate-agency/README.md

-Sure!
-Here's a sample `README.md` for your custom real estate template.
-You can customize the sections with your specific details:

----

 # 🏡 Custom Real-Estate-Agency Template

 Welcome to the **Custom Real Estate Template** — a modern, responsive, and customizable template designed specifically for real estate agencies, property listings, and individual realtors.
 Showcase properties, capture leads, and provide an excellent user experience.